-A key part of these jobs are the engineers.
-As an engineer you will assist in the creation of technologies and processes that can help improve the utilities that your organization handles.
+A key part of these jobs is the engineers.
+As an engineer, you will assist in the creation of technologies and processes that can help improve the utilities that your organization handles.

 From faster distribution to better cleaning, engineers provide a variety of services that are big contributors to the efforts of the business.

 In today’s computer-run world, computer specialists will be needed.
 Keeping the systems running, improving automation, and developing new computer systems to create better utility processes are just a few of the many jobs you may do.